estruyf/vscode-demo-time/docs/src/content/articles/demo-time-service/index.md

 ## The challenge: why demos take so much time

 When I talk to people who present regularly, they almost always describe the same friction points.
-I know I've felt them myself:
+I know I've felt them myself.

+It is not just frustration; it is lost time. **On average, a high-quality 15-minute technical demo takes 15-20 hours to build and refine.** That is two full days of lost engineering or sales time per demo.

 - **Maintenance:** You update your product or feature, and suddenly the old demo no longer works.
 - **Narrative:** You want to tell a clear story, but you aren't sure which commits or changes matter most.